bayoub03/Master-Thesis-Implementation/README.md

 To apply this technique, follow the steps outlined in [in the section _XORing Meterpreter payloads_](#xoring-meterpreter-payloads), but use `custom_encryptor` instead of `XOR_encryptor`.

-### For generating direct syscalls using Syswhisper3
+### Generating direct syscalls using Syswhisper3

 In a Visual Studio Setup:

-- move to the `syswhispers` directory
+- Move to the `syswhispers` directory
 - `python.exe syswhispers.py -f NtQuerySystemInformation,NtOpenProcess,NtAllocateVirtualMemory,NtWriteVirtualMemory,NtCreateThreadEx,NtWaitForSingleObject,NtClose -o output/syscalls`
 - Copy the generated H/C/ASM files into the project folder.
 - In Visual Studio, go to `Solution Explorer` -> Right click on the project name -> Build Dependencies -> Build Customizations... and enable MASM.